 Breastfeeding after Nipple Piercing

-Why you should NOT leave your nipple jewelry on whilst breastfeeding
+Why you should NOT leave your nipple jewelry on while breastfeeding

 Your baby may struggle with a poor latch.